hakuhodo-technologies/scope-rl/docs/documentation/online_offline_rl.rst

 ~~~~~

-For further taxonomies, algorithms, and descriptions, we refer readers to survey papers :cite:`levine2020offline` and :cite:`prudencio2022survey`.
+For further taxonomies, algorithms, and descriptions, we refer readers to survey papers :cite:`levine2020offline` :cite:`prudencio2022survey`.
 `awesome-offline-rl <https://github.com/hanjuku-kaso/awesome-offline-rl>`_ also provides a comprehensive list of literature.

 After learning a new policy, we are often interested in the performance validation.
 We describe the problem formulation of Off-Policy Evaluation (OPE) and Selection (OPS) `here <>`_.